-I stumbled upon this two-year-old article Why It's Safe for Founders to Be Nice, written by Paul Graham (a co-founder or Y Combinator), whom I honestly respect, and I decided to explain why I disagree.
-Not that I think we shouldn't be nice.
+I stumbled upon this two-year-old article Why It’s Safe for Founders to Be Nice, written by Paul Graham (a co-founder of Y Combinator), whom I honestly respect, and I decided to explain why I disagree.
+Not that I think we shouldn’t be nice.
 Not at all.
-But I do think that "being nice" is not a solution for organizational, management, marketing, sales, or business development problems.
+But I do think that “being nice” is not a solution for organizational, management, marketing, sales, or business development problems.
 Moreover, in most cases it is actually not safe for founders to be nice.

 Graham in his article quotes a founder who explains his worries about being “fundamentally soft-hearted and tending to give away too much for free.”
 Then he suggests the founder should not worry too much, because “as long as you build something good enough to spread by word of mouth, you’ll have a hyperlinear growth curve.”
 In other words, don’t worry about your softness and instead focus on building a great product—your efforts will be appreciated.
 But will this really work in the modern world?

 It will, provided you’re a talented mathematician, or a composer, or maybe a writer, where your success doesn’t really depend on people close to you, like employees, partners, and investors.
 However, developing a business is a different story, where success mostly depends on your ability to generate profit, which, by definition, is “taking more and returning less.”
 What kind of a soft heart will be happy to do that?

 7 Soft Hearted Mistakes Startup Founders Make perfectly summarizes how softness may become a weakness, if we fail to take it under control.
 In a nutshell, we are either soft-hearted or successful.
 This “weakness” is affecting more people every year, since the entire world, especially its male part, is tending to soften up, mostly thanks to the rapidly growing quality of life.